Anchor Points: Benchmarking Models with Much Fewer Examples: Sample-Efficient Model Evaluation

 \paragraph{Anchor Points Show Competitive Performance at Ranking Models with Small Evaluation Sets}

-Table \ref{tab:AUCC_table} shows the Kendal's $\tau$ AUCC of our methods for ranking 77 models belonging to all model families.
+Table \ref{tab:AUCC_table} shows the Kendal's $\tau$ AUCC of the methods for ranking 77 models belonging to all model families.
 These curves are shown in Figures \ref{fig:corrs-union-1} and \ref{fig:corrs-union-2}.
 Table \ref{tab:AUCC_table_families} shows performance within each model family.
 Overall, we observe that Anchor Points Weighted outperforms random selection in 29 of 30 settings and Anchor Points Predictor outperforms random selection in 27 of 30 settings.
 Anchor Points Weighted proves to be the strongest among all techniques, followed by Anchor Points Predictor.
+Very small anchor point sets achieve surprisingly strong correlation, serving as reliable evaluation sets that can easily be inspected by eye (e.g. Figure \ref{fig:sst2-example-AP-set}).
+Moreover, we still observe these gains when source models are freely-available while all target models are closed-source (Table \ref{tab:cheap-source-models}).

 \paragraph{Anchor Point Weighted Correlations Are Reliable, Unlike Strong Contenders}